Sparkfir3/TargetsDemo/README.md

 # Targets Demo
-A small game featuring 15 levels, where the goal is to break all the targets using your limited resources.
+A small puzzle-platformer about breaking targets with limited-use abilities.

+Available on <a href="https://sparkfir3.itch.io/targets-demo">itch.io</a>